 This follow-up proceeding started in late 2016 in order to consider the remaining steps for the elimination of the seasonal class.
 At that time, the OEB directed Hydro One to file an update to its August 2015 report, which it did December 1, 2016.

-According to Hydro One’s updated report, a little more than half of seasonal customers will see their bills go up, and a little less than half will see them go down.
-The report also includes a proposed alternative that would maintain the seasonal rate class.
+According to Hydro One’s updated report, a little more than half of seasonal customers would see their bills go up, and a little less than half would see them go down, as a result of the elimination of the seasonal rate class.
+The report also included a proposed alternative that would maintain the seasonal rate class.

 In Procedural Order No. 3, issued September 17, 2019, the OEB determined that it would consider Hydro One’s proposal to maintain the seasonal rate class as a request to reconsider the 2015 OEB decision.
 Procedurally, as set out in the OEB’s Rules of Practice and Procedure, requests to reconsider earlier OEB decisions are made as a Motion to Review.